dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

 > **Note**
 >
-> To use this functionality, you must login to the server while you've
+> To use this functionality, you must login to the server while you have
 > an Internet connection.

 -   When you're connected to the Internet, the app displays this message